TJSOmega/city_explorer_api/README.md

 12-28-2020 10:30pm - Cleaned up and code and finished project.
 Application fully functional per assignment Lab 6.

 1/2/2021 3:00pm - Added connection to weather and location APIs

+1/10/2021 - Added in the functionality for movies to be pulled into the front end from the server, created through a constructor on the backend and an API call to Moviesdb

 ## Credits and Collaborations
 In Class Demo, Code Review, Jenner Dulce, Mark Duenas, Cristian Robles, TA Help